queryluke/masseffect-5e/data/class_features/tech_armor_overload_1.md

 id: tech_armor_overload_1
 name: Tech Armor Overload
 ---
-Starting at {{ level }} level, you can overload your Tech Armor dealing damage to creatures around you.
-As an action, you can spend 1 tech point to overload your active Tech Armor, immediately ending the its effect.
-Creatures within a 2m sphere take Xd6 thunder damage, where X is the number of tech points you used to instantiate Tech Armor.
+Starting at {{ level }} level, you can use your action and 1 tech point to overload your Tech Armor.
+Each creature within 4m must make a
+Constitution saving throw.
+On a failed save, a creature takes force damage equal to the remaining hit points of your tech armor, or half as much on a successful one.